-Participants from MTurk (N = 264, 55.1% female, mean age = 32.9 years) imagined shopping for wine online.
+Amazon Mechanical Turk participants (N = 264, 55.1% female, mean age = 32.9 years) imagined shopping for wine online.

 Everyone chose between two wines.
-Both wines had three matched favorable attributes (e.g., "Very drinkable-balanced flavor and smoothness," "Smooth and flavorful palate, with a very balanced drinkability") that were rated as equivalently positive in a pretest ($M{superior wine} = 5.60$ vs. $M{inferior wine} =$ 5.58; t(56) = .07, p = .95).
-To make one wine inferior, we added three unfavorable attributes (e.g., "Bottle contains clay sediment," pretested as unfavorable [M = 3.32 vs. scale midpoint of 4; t(56) = 4.52, p < .001]; see Appendix E).
-Pretesting confirmed that this addition made the inferior wine's attributes less favorable overall (M = 4.45) compared with the superior wine (M = 5.60; t(56) = 9.14, p < .001).
-While experts should pick the superior wine, less knowledgeable consumers use the number of attributes as a heuristic cue for quality (Alba and Marmorstein 1987) and thus should be more likely to pick the inferior wine.
+Both had three matched favorable attributes (e.g., "Very drinkable-balanced flavor and smoothness" and "Smooth and flavorful palate, with a very balanced drinkability") that were rated as equivalently positive in a pretest ($M{Superior wine} = 5.60 \text{ vs}$ $M{Inferior wine} = 5.58$; t(56) = .07, p = .95).
+To make one wine inferior, we added three unfavorable attributes (e.g., "Bottle contains clay sediment" pretested as unfavorable M = 3.32 vs. scale midpoint of 4; t(56) = 4.52, p < .001; see appendix Figure A2).
+Pretesting confirmed that this addition made the inferior wine's attributes less favorable overall (M = 4.45) compared to the superior wine (M = 5.60; t(56) = 9.14, p < .001).
+While experts should pick the superior wine, less knowledgeable consumers use the number of attributes as a heuristic cue for quality (Alba and Marmorstein 1987), and thus should be more likely to pick the inferior wine.

-After picking a wine, we asked participants to indicate how likely they were to share their opinion in an online review (1 = "not at all," and 7 = "very likely").
+After picking a wine, we asked participants to indicate how likely they were to share their opinion in an online review (1 = not at all, 7 = very likely).

 Participants then chose what to say to others about their choice.
-Participants imagined that they had purchased the wine and were pleased with it.
-Then, we asked them what they would be most likely to write as part of their review: "I enjoyed the
+Participants imagined that they had purchased the wine, and were pleased with it.
+Then, we asked them what they would be most likely to write as part of their review: (counterbalanced) "I enjoyed the [chosen product name]!" or "I recommend the [chosen product name]!"
+Note, our results fully replicate even when participants are not told they were pleased with the wine and are given the option of writing a negative review or no review in addition to positive reviews (see Web Appendix).